Scheduled MonumentsEnglandChurchyard cross, St Margaret's Church, Bag Enderby

 What is Churchyard cross, St Margaret's Church, Bag Enderby?

-Churchyard cross, St Margaret's Church, Bag Enderby is a medieval monument of the type commonly found in English churchyards.
+Churchyard cross, St Margaret's Church, Bag Enderby is a medieval monument situated in the churchyard of the parish church in this Lincolnshire village.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014938.

 Who is responsible for protecting Churchyard cross, St Margaret's Church, Bag Enderby?